anetczuk/ReverseCRC/README.md

 * _LookupCRC_ - implementation based on lookup tables,
 * _ModCRC_ - implementation compatible with _crcmod_ library.

-_DivisionCRC_ and _HwCRC_ have it's bacward versions which allows to find polynomials from input messages.
+_DivisionCRC_ and _HwCRC_ have its backward versions which allows to find polynomials from input messages.

 ### References